On Air Now

-Speaking about her role, Andrews told Parade that Whistedown is “a tartar, and a bit of a naughty woman”.
+Speaking about her role in Season 1, Andrews told Parade that Whistedown is “a tartar, and a bit of a naughty woman”.

 “I occasionally guide it, twist it, point it in some direction or another,” the Oscar winner added.
 “I can make or break anybody, it seems, if I wish.”